stoiccapital/karate_do_neuhausen/README.md

 ## Features

 - Responsive design that works on all devices
-- Clean, minimalistic interface using only black, white, and gray tones
+- Clean, minimalistic interface using only black and white
 - Mobile-first approach
 - No JavaScript dependencies
 - Fast loading and optimized for performance